 On the opposite side of the island, near the resort areas of Kapalua and Napili, is Honolua Bay.
 Although waves at Honolua are not as large at Peahi, Honolua is considered one of the best waves in the world.
 Waves at Honolua peel around the point and create perfect right-hand “barrels,” where surfers are covered by a cascading wall of water.
 Honolua Bay is also famed for its snorkeling, however snorkeling conditions are rarely ideal at this spot during the winter.
 The large waves tend to churn up sediment, making visibility poor.
 Not to mention, large swells can create dangerous waves and hidden rip currents.
 Your safest option is to enjoy the waves from the scenic, dirt parking lot that overlooks the bay.
 The overlook is also a great spot to see whales.

 Keep in mind that ocean conditions can be extremely dangerous on Maui during winter months.
 Make sure to heed all posted “rough water” warnings and lifeguard directions.
 Even if the water appears calm, hidden rip currents and undertows can quickly pull you out to sea.
 Large waves can also create dangerous shore breaks.
-Each winter a number of people suffer neck and back injuries caused by body surfing waves over shallow water.
+Each winter on Maui in January and all of winter, a number of people suffer neck and back injuries caused by body surfing waves over shallow water.
 Always be aware of conditions and if in doubt, don’t go out.